 But by being consistent with his themes and watching his insights and analytics for what worked and what didn’t he was able to start telling a more consistent and compelling brand story and identify content types and themes that worked well so he could optimize his feeds.

 If you don’t have ideal client clarity that’s backed by real-world research, nothing else will work right.
 Basic marketing tasks like social media posting become a struggle.

 Worse, your content will be lackluster at best and at likely look like everyone else’s’ content.
 Either way, don’t expect much engagement or interest from your ideal clients.

 Even worse, when potential clients can’t distinguish one vendor from another, do you know what happens?
 That’s right, they resort to price comparisons.

 However, what feels like price-shopping to you may, in fact, be a matter of not hooking your ideal client with an emotionally-compelling and relevant (to them) brand story and value proposition.
 Be clear and meet your ideal clients on their terms with specific stories and themes that they are most interested in.

-Base it on research and you can’t go wrong.
+Base your social media content strategy on research and you can’t go wrong.

 Not only will you attract your ideal clients, but you’ll also set yourself far apart from the competition, who will still be doing what everyone else is doing and still attracting price-shoppers.